omegasenior/topbiketoursportugal/content/posts/darren-alff-article-about-our-bike-tour-the-way-of-saint-james-en.md

   robots: INDEX
   title: Darren Alff article about our bike tour The Way of Saint James
 languagePages:
-  - path: artigo de bloguer no caminho de santiago em bicicleta
+  - path: /artigo de bloguer no caminho de santiago em bicicleta/
     language: pt
 ---
 # Darren Alff article about our bike tour The Way of Saint James